IBM-Cloud/vpc-migration-tools/README.md

 ## Pre Validation Check Scripts ##
-When migrating an existing guest machine image to IBM Cloud VPC as a custom image, it needs to meet the minimum requirements in order for it to be migrated over as described in the following [link] (https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images).
+When migrating an existing guest machine image to IBM Cloud VPC as a custom image, it needs to meet the minimum requirements in order for it to be migrated over as described in the following [link](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images).

 The below scripts were created to help automate the validation of the candidate guest machine.
 - [Redhat Precheck Script](Linux-Precheck-Srcripts/)